AudreyGermain/Game-Recommendation-System/README.md

 **Display something number purchased vs number play**

-Then we try to asses if the most purchased games correspond to the most played games.
+Then we try to assess if the most purchased games correspond to the most played games.
 For each game, we compute the total number of users and the total time the game was played by all users.
 The results are displayed in the table below in decreasing order based on the number of users, this for the top 20 games with most users.

 |                     game                     | user |   hrs    |
 | :------------------------------------------: | :--: | :------: |